MojoAuth/mojoauth-wordpress/README.md

 - On the Setting, input your API Key, And click on ”Get Public Certificate” to get the Certificate Automatically.
 - After getting successfully ”Public Certificate”
 - Click ’Save Settings’.

+## How to contribute

+We appreciate all kinds of contributions from anyone, be it finding an issue or writing a blog.

+Please check the [contributing guide](CONTRIBUTING.md) to become a contributor.

+## License

+For more information on licensing, please refer to [License](https://github.com/LoginRadius/engineering-portal/blob/master/LICENSE)